 What’s the Difference Between Lo Mein and Chow Mein?

-Chicken lo mein shouldn’t require you running to the grocery store buying exotic ingredients.
-You should have most ingredients on hand to prepare this quick and easy to prepare chicken recipe:
+Chicken lo mein shouldn’t require you to go to the grocery store buying exotic ingredients.
+You should have most ingredients on hand to make this quick and easy to stir-fry chicken recipe.

 - Sesame oil

-- First cut and marinate meat – Do this first, so the meat has time to flavor.
+- Cut and marinate meat – Do this first, so the meat has time to flavor.

 - Start the pasta – Once you begin to stir fry, the cooking time will go by in a flash, so get the pasta started now.